Getting Started With a Mortgage Broker

 • Chartered Insurance Institute Certificate in Mortgage Advice (Cert MA) – this qualification also meets the FCA’s expectations for mortgage advisors

-We always check whether the brokers we work with hold these qualifications, but if you want to double check the credentials of an advisor we’ve referred you to, you can look them up in the FCA register by searching for their name or the name of the brokerage.
+We always check whether the brokers we work with hold these qualifications, but if you want to double-check the credentials of an advisor we’ve referred you to, you can look them up in the FCA register by searching for their name or the brokerage’s name.

-Your broker will know that affordability and income will be heavily focussed on by all lenders, so to build a clearer picture of your financial situation, they will need to see your payslips.
+Your broker will know that all lenders will be heavily focused on affordability and income, so they will need to see your payslips to build a clearer picture of your financial situation.

 They need to see them because your bank statements will show your broker a true representation of your spending habits, income and outgoings.

-This information can help your broker understand how much you could realistically afford to borrow.
-A mortgage broker has a responsibility to ensure that the mortgage deals they recommend are affordable for you and best suit your circumstances.
+This information can help your broker understand how much you can borrow.
+A mortgage broker is responsible for ensuring that the mortgage deals they recommend are affordable and best suit your circumstances.

 Moreover, your mortgage advisor will check that your deposit funds are available and will want to verify the source of your deposit.
 Some deposit sources might limit your mortgage options.

 The Financial Conduct Authority (FCA).
-All mortgage brokers working in the UK must be either FCA regulated or an agent of a regulated firm.
+All mortgage brokers working in the UK must be either FCA-regulated or agents of a regulated firm.
 FCA regulation means that you, the customer, are protected against bad advice and mis-selling, among other things.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!